 Executive Vice President and CIO.

-Member of SAS Group Management
+Member of SAS Group Management since January 1, 2016.

 Previously: CIO at Systembolaget 2011-2015 and previously CIO at B&B Tools and strategy/management consultant at Accenture, including experience of Swedish and international assignments.